degoes-consulting/lambdaconf-2015/speakers/markfarrell/typed-racket-workshop/notes.md

   and `age`s at run-time - you could even write programs to do this and then wrap the lists of results, pasting them into types for `Id` and `Age` in Dr. Racket.

-  However, if Racket we have hygienic macros.
-Macro expansion takes place before type-checking occurs in Typed Racket.
+  However, in Racket we have hygienic macros.
+Macro expansion takes place before type checking occurs in Typed Racket.
 We can e.g. create a `define-range-type` macro in Typed Racket that takes a type name, a lower-bound integer & an upper-bound integer as input, and then defines an untagged union type with all integer values in our range as its inhabitants.